 The dedicated Aquinas faculty and staff have developed several programs that enrich the curriculum such as a unique Science, Technology, Engineering and Math (STEM) program in partnership with the John Hopkins University Center for Talented Youth, an Advanced Language Arts Program, Spanish Heritage Program, English for Language Learners (ELL) and Resource Support Program, as well as performing arts programs in both music and drama.

-- Named a National Blue Ribbon School of Excellence by the Department of Education
+- Named a National Blue Ribbon School of Excellence in 2011 by the Department of Education

 - Named a Top 100 Virginia School in 2010 by Johns Hopkins University Center for Talented Youth

 - One National Catholic Educational Association (NCEA) Regional Teacher of the Year Award